Lawn Fertiliser Buying Guide

 When to apply

-For convenience apply the seed and fertiliser on the same day but never feed before seeding.
+For convenience apply the seed and fertiliser on the same day though it is usually better to apply the fertiliser once the seed has germinated.
+Never feed before seeding.

 When can I use liquid feed?